Surcharges

 Auto Payment Cancellation

-According to card schemes' policies, merchants who surcharge must notify shoppers and must give them an opportunity to cancel payment prior to completing a purchase.
+According to card brands' policies, merchants who surcharge must notify shoppers and must give them an opportunity to cancel payment before completing a purchase.
 If you have the surcharge setting enabled, your customers must be able to disable the auto payment setting through the Customer Portal.

 📘